mdhiggins/ESP8266-HTTP-IR-Blaster/README.md

 Alexa Skill
 --------------
-The companion skill for the Amazon Alexa service has been approved and will appear on the skill store as a free download when the V3 API goes live at the end of October
+The companion skill for the Amazon Alexa service is available [here](https://www.amazon.com/Michael-Higgins-IR-Controller/dp/B0762YYDS9) for US customers only.
+As Amazon makes the V3 smart home skill API available to additional markets I will aim to expand

 Setup
 --------------